RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 SFT can be used to solve a single problem or a collection of problems.
 It focuses on a future where the problems do not exist, or where they are less troublesome.
 It avoids any focus on the problems themselves or on their causes.

 Research has shown that these elements of SFBT are the things that enable people to discover solutions to their problems very quickly.
 SFT rapidly creates hope, and it gives members complete control over the solutions to their their problems.

+After the quiz, the next section describes how you can get started with SFT.

 - Mark each statement true or false:
 - This guide is designed to help members solve problems for themselves.# This guide is not a self help guide.